 Factors such as heat, activity level, age, and overall health can further narrow these windows.
 If your dog hasn’t had water for a full day, you need to take it seriously and act quickly.

 Think about how your body would feel after 24 hours without water.
 Dogs aren’t much different, and their dry kibble rarely contains much moisture for any supplementation.
+A sudden refusal to drink can quickly spiral into a medical emergency, as acute dehydration often points to severe systemic medical issues like the advanced signs of canine liver failure.

 Are You Worried About Your Pup’s Hydration?